 https://www.oxfordowl.co.uk/for-home/ has great resources and free books to enjoy.
 The website can be accessed on pc and tablets.

-At SJA we have changed the way we complete writing.
-Our English units of work link as closely as possible to our topic for each term.
-For each unit of learning, we select a key text that links to our topic for the term.
-We then use this text as a support and scaffold for our learners.
+At SJA we have changed the way we complete writing and have moved toward unit planning.
+Each unit of work links as closely as possible to our topic for each term giving children opportunities to apply their writing skills across the curriculum and engage with topic they may not have before.
+We select a key text that links to our topic for the term and use this text as a support and scaffold for our learners.
 Each lesson is designed to provide challenge and support so that every learner can achieve their best.
-The children produce a ‘cold write’ at the beginning of a unit and a ‘hot write’ at the end.
-This is so that they can see the progress they have made and enables them to celebrate achievements in their writing.
-Our units are driven by the key text, analysing

-Each class has weekly spellings that are given.
-The spellings match the National Curriculum guidelines outlined in the National Curriculum (http://www.swaffhamjuniorschool.com/docs/National_Curriculum_Spelling_appendix.pdf.)
 We encourage the children to practice their spellings as much as possible both in school and at home.
-The spellings are then tested weekly before the new spelling rule is taught and the next week’s spellings are given out.
-To help your child with their spellings http://www.spellzone.com/ and https://www.oxfordowl.co.uk/for-home/at-school/subject-guides/spelling-at-primary-school/ have some great resources.
+To help your child with their spellings http://www.spellzone.com/ and https://www.oxfordowl.co.uk/for-home/at-school/subject-guides/spelling-at-primary-school/ has some great resources.